 In the simplest form, the Burp Suite works like an Interception Proxy which means that while browsing the target web application, a user can configure their internet browser to route all the traffic through the Burp Suite proxy server, which then acts as a sort of Man In The Middle as it will captures and analyzes each request from or towards the target web application server so that the data being transmitted or being received can be interpreted in the plain text.

 It can even decrypt and read the HTTPS traffic by importing a custom Burp certificate in the browser.
 The captured requests can be parsed, manipulated, and replayed individually in the HTTP requests section for analyzing the potential data input parameters or injection points of the web page.
-Injection points can also be specified for manual as well as automated fuzzing attacks to discover potentially unintended application behavior, crashes and, error messages.
+Injection points can also be specified for manual as well as automated fuzzing attacks to discover potentially unintended application behavior, crashes, and error messages.
 It is one of the tools which should make it into your bucket list of things to learn.
-There is even a tutorial in which we had shown the usage of Burp Suite, you may want to have a look here.
+There is even a tutorial in which we have shown the usage of Burp Suite.
+You may want to have a look here.

 Like Metasploit, it also comes in both Free and Paid versions which can be found here.